Australia - Oceania

 • Keep evenings flexible

-The season changes the trip more through route comfort than through temperature alone: October to April for stronger outdoor rhythm, though the city is usable year-round with flexible layering..
+The season changes the trip more through route comfort than through temperature alone: October to April is easiest for outdoor markets and long walks, though Melbourne works year-round if you dress for changing weather..

 Pack and plan for the actual route, not only for the midday forecast.
 Waterfront walks, late evenings, or transit-heavy days often feel very different from the headline temperature.